intel/rsp-sw-toolkit-im-suite-mqtt-device-service/README.md

 set your broker's Username & Password (the `saf-gateway-credentials` from the IMA's `secrets` directory -- later, we can read these from a file).
-Also set the address of your `mosquitto-server` if it's not in the same Docker network (alternatively, you can start the container with an `extra-hosts` directive).
+Also set the address of your `mosquitto-server` if it's not in the same Docker network (alternatively, you can start the container with an `add-host` directive).

 ```toml
 [Incoming]